-This course will be conducted in a seminar format with short lectures, on-going and open dialogues in virtual classroom and an experiential learning.
-Students are expected to lead and actively participate online discussions, personal reflection and small group discussion, through which students are expected to examine and articulate their own theoretical orientation by integrating learnings from the literature and their own experiences.
+This course will be conducted in a seminar format with short lectures, on-going and open dialogues in classroom.
+Students are expected to lead and actively participate discussions and personal reflection, through which students are expected to examine and articulate their own theoretical orientation by integrating learnings from the literature and their own experiences.
 Students are encouraged to express any ideas, beliefs, thoughts, and feeling that will result in sincere engagement and critical inquiry with members of the class.
 The roles of the instructor are to provide guidance for a systematic learning process of individual students and facilitate the dialogical reflection process within individual and among the group of students.

-Ground Rules for Dialogue And Interactive Learning:
+Ground Rules for Dialogue and Interactive Learning